Best Raspberry Pi Projects: 10 sweet bakes to try today

 Here’s a Raspberry Pi Zero project to assist your pursuit of the great outdoors: an electric skateboard that zooms around town at 30kmph (19mph).

 The brains is the £5 Raspberry Pi Zero, while your speed is controlled by a Nintendo Wii Remote over Bluetooth.
-There’s a motor from Alien Power Systems attached to the rear axel, plus a speed controller from the same company, and a battery offering a range of 10km.
+There’s a motor from Alien Power Systems attached to the rear axle, plus a speed controller from the same company, and a battery offering a range of 10km.

 The project is the brainchild of the Raspberry Pi Guy, the man behind the popular series of YouTube tutorial videos, and features just 100 lines of code – freely available on GitHub.